-Generally, in the catalogue, all the investigated biomass plants are designed and priced with a very small fuel storage facility.
+Generally, in this chapter, all the investigated biomass plants are designed and priced with a small fuel storage facility.
 Typically, it is sized to last for two days of full load operation.
 The size of the storage has for some fuels a major impact on the totally required space (area) and it also can have a serious impact on the total CAPEX; to avoid this influence the store is kept small.
-In order to calculate CAPEX for a different size of the store, the tables contain an entry called 'Fuel storage specific cost in excess of 2 days (M€/MW{th} input/storage day) for biomass fuels.
+In order to calculate CAPEX for a different size of the store, the tables contain an entry called 'Fuel storage specific cost in excess of 2 days (M€/MW{th input}/storage day) for biomass fuels.

 The area to be used for the buildings containing the process equipment is estimated in various ways.
 Very little additional area is added, say for administration, canteen, garages, work shop, etc. independent of the size of the plant.
-Further to this, some additional area to be used for other fuel handling, manoeuvring and weighing of trucks, parking of vehicles, roads and other free area.
+Further to this, some additional area to be used for other fuel handling, maneuvering and weighing of trucks, parking of vehicles, roads and other free area.
 In total, it is ensured to have a reasonable percentage of area usage.

-Despite that the largest plants (wood chips and pellets) are so large that a harbour facility is most appropriate, this is not included neither in space requirements nor in cost in the data tables.
+The largest plants (wood chips and pellets) are so large that a harbour facility is most appropriate, which is a significant cost addition.
+This element is not included neither in space requirements nor in cost in the data tables.
 Other infrastructure facilities like a rail road for fuel transport are not considered.